 I had a rental Impala for a few days, and was poised to get one from my nephew when something told me to get another Altima.

 Today, I got one.
 She’s grey, and her name is Sydney Kazu Smith.
 I name all my vehicles (and my plants) after characters in novel universe.
-In Brown River Blues, Syd is the daughter of Edwin Montclair and Yumiko Makino and the wife of Scott Smith.
+In Brown River Blues, Syd isthe wife of Scott Smith and the daughter of Edwin Montclair and Yumiko Makino.

 Despite it almost being precisely nine years, I weirdly don’t miss Nicole.
 I guess it’s because I stopped, for lack of better words, I stopped forming a close bond with my cars after Simone sustained terminal mechanical failure in 2006.